By MICK ROBERTS ©

-ABOUT the same time as the Corrimal Hotel opened for business over 110 years ago, quite a lot of excitement was being created by “a small coterie of feminine busybodies” to abolish the barmaid, according to the Australian Brewers Journal of 1902.
+ABOUT the same time as the Corrimal Hotel opened for business on the NSW South Coast almost 120 years ago, quite a lot of excitement was being created by “a small coterie of feminine busybodies” to abolish the barmaid, according to the Australian Brewers Journal of 1902.

-One suggestion was that no women under the age of 31 should be pouring the frothy delight.
+One suggestion was that no women under the age of 31 should be pouring beer.
 A suggestion, The Australian Brewers Journal commented, would do away altogether with “our fair bar tenders, as no bar-lady would ever own up to being 31”.

-Thankfully for barmaid Connie Gumby and her many satisfied customers the proposal was never adopted, and barmaids continued to serve-up beer in NSW’s pubs.
+Thankfully for one-time Corrimal barmaid Connie Gumley, and her many satisfied customers, the proposal was never adopted, and women continued to serve-up beer in NSW’s pubs.

 Connie began her long career in hospitality at a time when the Strand Theatre – which almost sat in the pub’s backyard – was screening Come September starring Rock Hudson, and The Guns of Navorone with Gregory Peck.

 Connie was affectionately dubbed “Mum” by many of the younger drinkers at Corrimal and built a reputation for running a tight ship, allowing no bad language or unruly behaviour.
 Her sense of humour was well-known and typical of many in the trade at the time.
 She had many a new licensee scratching their heads in bemusement when she commented that she would soon ‘break them in’.

 On the eve of Connie’s retirement in 1994, The Bulli Times reported a leading trotting trainer once tried to put one over the well-experienced barmaid.

 “After ordering a round of middies (10-ounce glass) he insisted he had ordered a seven-ounce for himself.
 With a deft hand Connie swooped on the middie, took a gulp and plonked the glass back in front of the trainer.
 ‘There’s your seven ounce mate”.